percona/pmm-doc/docs/using/backup.md

 !!! note alert alert-primary ""
     For this release, you can only restore a backup to the same service.
 I.e. a MySQL backup of service `mymsql-service-1` can only be restored to a MySQL database server registered with the same service name.
 Future releases will give more flexibility to restore backups to other service types.

-1. Navigate to *Backup Management → Backup Inventory*
+1. Navigate to *Backup Management* → *Backup Inventory*

 2. Find the row with the backup you want to restore.

-3. In the *Actions* column for that row, click *Restore from backup*
+3. In the *Actions* column for that row, click *Restore from backup*.

-4. In the *Restore from backup* dialog, check the values and click *Restore*
+4. In the *Restore from backup* dialog, check the values and click *Restore*.

-5. Navigate to the *Restore History* tab to check the status of the restored backup
+5. Navigate to the *Restore History* tab to check the status of the restored backup.